-What are one of two of the most pressing outstanding questions about the origins of the four gospels?
+What are the most pressing outstanding questions about the origins of the four gospels?

 First, we know that Mark was probably first and Matthew and Luke used Mark.
 But to explain the commonalities between Matthew and Luke, did Luke use Matthew (or vice-versa) or did Luke and Matthew use a common source, often called “Q”?

 Second, where does the Johannine tradition come from and why did it take the shape that it did?
 John is kind of doing his own thing, it’s the spiritual gospel, but why is John so John.
 John has inherited and transmitted a particular tradition about Jesus, but where it came from still gives us something to ponder over.

 What role does balance play in the life of a scholar?
 In particular, what do you do to give your mind a break?

 For me, I like playing with my kids, jogging, watching a bit of TV to unwind.
 I only just discovered Parks and Recreation.